microsoft/PubSec-Info-Assistant/docs/deployment/accepting_responsible_ai_notice_multi_service.md

 # Accepting Azure AI Services Multi-service Account Responsible AI Notice

-To be able to install the Information Assistant copilot template, you must have manually accepted the Azure AI Services Multi-service Account Responsible AI Notice once for your subscription.
+To be able to install the Information Assistant agent template, you must have manually accepted the Azure AI Services Multi-service Account Responsible AI Notice once for your subscription.
 To do this follow these steps:

 ## Manually create an "Azure AI Services Multi-service Account" in your Azure subscription and accept "Responsible AI Notice"